Oishik13/Quiz-app/README.md

-Quiz_app
+Hello everyone, I've created a quiz application using Java Swing,
-Hello everyone, I've created a quiz application using Java Swing Technologies used - Core java (Swing & AWT)
+Technologies used - Core java (Swing & AWT),
 IDE used - Netbeans